suleymanerziku/FurnTrack/README.md

 5. You will find your **Project URL** and **Project API Keys**.
 You need the `anon` `public` key.
 6. Copy the **Project URL** and paste it as the value for `NEXT_PUBLIC_SUPABASE_URL` in your `.env.local` file.
 7. Copy the `anon` `public` key and paste it as the value for `NEXT_PUBLIC_SUPABASE_ANON_KEY` in your `.env.local` file.
-8. You will also need a Google AI API key for the AI Insights feature.
-Get one from [Google AI Studio](https://aistudio.google.com/app/apikey) and add it as `GOOGLE_API_KEY`.

 Your `.env.local` file should look like this:

 ```
 NEXT_PUBLIC_SUPABASE_URL=https://your-project-id.supabase.co
 NEXT_PUBLIC_SUPABASE_ANON_KEY=your-supabase-anon-key
-GOOGLE_API_KEY=your-google-ai-api-key
 ```

 ### 3. Set Up the Database Schema